sahelibasu23/basic-website/about-html-&-css.md

 - [CSS resource](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics)
  ![Reference image](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics/css-declaration-small.png)
 ---------------------

+ ## Tips for blending markdown and html code
  `
 It is possible to put HTML inside markdown.
 For that,we add markdown="1" to your html element to tell the markdown parser to parse that as markdown.`
 ```